JuliaIO/VideoIO.jl/util/README.wrapping.txt

-If you wrap a version of the library not already included in AV.jl, please submit it as a pull request!
+If you wrap a version of the library not already included in VideoIO.jl, please submit it as a pull request!